 This is the same mechanism used to brainwash people into religious cults.

 Are we merely electing people because they have enough money to pay for the advertising required?
-Are they qualified to figure out how to fix the get the economy going again, or are they simply rich enough to buy the election?
+Are they qualified to figure out how to fix and get the economy going again, or are they simply rich enough to buy the election?

-At what point do we look at our own employment and our roles at various media outlets and wonder what connection that it has with the current political and economic conditions in the US?
+At what point do we look at our own employment and our roles at various media outlets and wonder what connection it has with the current political and economic conditions in the US?
 For myself, I almost never listen to the radio stations that I do work for, other than to evaluate technical quality.
 As far as the programming content, I honestly could not tell you whether station X plays polka or top forty.
-However, even with that limit listening and knowledge, it is impossible not to miss the political propaganda on the airwaves.
+However, even with that limited listening and knowledge, it is impossible not to miss the political propaganda on the airwaves.

 What role has the current media model played in the election of corrupt (or at least inept) public officials?
-What role is the current media model playing in the partisan, divide and conquer, keep the masses distracted while they finish looting scheme?
+What role is the current media model playing in the partisan, divide and conquer, keeping the masses distracted while they finish the looting scheme?
 When do we become concerned that, even in a small supporting role, we are enabling the brainwashing of the general public?

 I don’t know, what do you think (starts about 1:10)?

-It is utterly amazing that all those news copy writers came up with the same story lead in, across multiple networks and cities.
+It is utterly amazing that all those news copywriters came up with the same story lead in, across multiple networks and cities.
 This is one of those canned news items that stations pick up when they don’t have other news to fill a segment.
 Seems to be a slow news day.

 This, in turn, leads to a bland, uninformative product that the general public doesn’t really care about.

 But isn’t the internet the cause of all this?
-No, the internet and the so called “new media” are filling a void left by the hollowed out old media.
-New media, which often relies on people who may be well intended, but do not have the training in investigative journalism, often lacks credibility when it really counts.
+No, the internet and the so-called “new media” are filling a void left by the hollowed-out old media.
+New media, which often relies on people who may be well-intended, but do not have the training in investigative journalism, often lacks credibility when it really counts.
 Unfortunately, it is easy to search the internet and find articles that lack any type of referenced source material or have other technical problems that call into question the authenticity of the material.
 Much of this could be corrected with the right links or posting of original documents to back up the story.
 This is an often pointed to weakness with internet sources of information.
 There are, however, some outstanding new media outlets, from some surprising locations.